dmccreary/moving-rainbow/docs/getting-started/github-summary.md

 ## Git Clone

 This command copies the latest version of our GitHub repository to your local file system.
-Let's pul all our GitHub repositories together in a folder called "projects" off of our home directory.
+Let's pull all our GitHub repositories together in a folder called "projects" off of our home directory.
 This is called the tilde or "~" directory.

 Here is a sample shell script you can run